 Conversely, if you did not get a significant difference, that would not automatically mean that there isn’t a meaningful difference.
 Statistical power (i.e., the ability to detect significant differences/relationships) is very strongly dependent on sample size.
 The larger the sample size, the greater the power.
 Consequently, if the population means are very different from each other, then you can get a significant result with a small sample size, but if the population means are very similar, then you are going to need a very large sample size.
 This is part of why you fail to reject the null, rather than accepting the null.
 There may be an actual difference between your population means, but you just didn’t have a large enough sample size to detect it.
 For example, let’s say that a drug causes a serious reaction in 5 out of every 1000 people and that “reaction” already occurs in 1 out of ever 1000 people (those are the population ratios), but when you test the drug, you only use sample sizes of 1000 people in the control group and 1000 people in the experimental group, resulting in sample ratios of 6/1000 and 1/1000.
 When you run that through a statistical test (in this case a Fisher’s exact test) you get P = 0.1243.
 So, you would fail to reject the null hypothesis even though the drug actually does cause the reaction that you were testing.
 In other words, the drug does cause adverse reactions, but your sample size was too small to detect it.
 If, however, your sample sizes had included 2000 people in each group, and you had gotten the same ratios, you would have had a significant difference (P = 0.0128) because those extra samples increased the power of your test.
 This is why scientists place so much weight on large sample sizes and so little weight on small sample sizes.
 Research that uses tiny sample sizes is extremely unreliable and should always be viewed with caution.

 Finally, it is worth noting that the population means of any two groups will nearly always be different, but that difference may not be meaningful.
 Going back to my turtle example, for any two ponds, if I measured all of the turtles in each pond, it is extremely unlikely that the two means would be identical.
-There is almost always going to be some natural, chance variation that makes them slightly different, but, with a large enough sample size, you can detect even a very tiny difference.
-So, for example, if I had two turtle ponds whose population means were 18.01 cm and 18.02 cm, and I had several million turtles from each pond, I could actually find that there is a statistically significant difference between those ponds, even though that actual difference is extremely tiny and is caused by chance rather than by any meaningful differences between the two ponds.
+There is almost always going to be some natural variation that makes them slightly different, but, with a large enough sample size, you can detect even a very tiny difference.
+So, for example, if I had two turtle ponds whose population means were 18.01 cm and 18.02 cm, and I had several million turtles from each pond, I could actually find that there is a statistically significant difference between those ponds, even though that actual difference is extremely tiny and is not a meaningful difference between the two ponds.
 My point is simply that the fact that a study found a statistically significant result does not automatically mean that they found a meaningful result, so you should take a good hard look at their data before drawing any conclusions.

 What do you do with a non-significant result?